Liberal Christians: Hell does not exist as a place of punishment. All

 is a place where one is simply isolated from God.

-According to many Fundamentalist Christians, it is a place where people will be
+According to many fundamentalist Christians, it is a place where people will be

 intensely tortured without any hope of relief, for